wintercooled/NodeMonitor-Python-Django/README.md

 ![NodeMonitor](https://wintercooled.github.io/images/NodeMonitor.png)

-### How to run
+### How to install and run

 Assumes you already have Bitcoin Core daemon (bitcoind) and c-lightning daemon (lightningd) installed and running.
 If you don't have either running that's fine at this stage.
 Assumes you have python and python pip already installed.

 Install virtualenv so we can set up an isolated build environment.